Sign in

 Day 08: Acclimatization Day at Chhukung

 Today is acclimatization in Chhukung.
 To adjust ourselves for higher altitude we will be climbing Chhukung Ri located just above Chhukung village.
 From the summit views of Ama Dablam and Amphu Labsa peaks can be viewed.
-We return back to Chhukung for overnight stay.
+We returned back to Chhukung for an overnight stay.

 Accommodation: Guesthouse